birkoss/UnitStax/README.md

  * Using a Gambit System similar to FF12, syntax: Target: Action ?
 Treshold, ex:
   * Ally: heal < 50%
   * Foe: Attack < 10%

+* Different Map Tile
+ * Some tile should be not walkable
+ * Some tile should give bonuses

+* Unit around
+ * When a unit from the same player is near, some bonus should happen (it: when 2 or more peons are adjacent, they all get a +X to health, where X is 2 * number of peons)

 Levelup formula (from Disgaea)
 ==============================